polystat/odin/parser/README.md

 program and produce an AST defined in the [`core`](https://github.com/Sitiritis/eo-static-analyzer/tree/master/core/src/main/scala/eo/core/ast) module.

+### Missing functionality
+A part of the syntax features defined in the paper is missing in the implementation of this parser, namely:
+ - array literals: `* a b c`
+ - parameter aliases `obj a:paramA b:paramB`
+ - not all literals (regexes, identifiers, floating point numbers, etc) are defined according to the specifications

+This parser was supposed to be implemented ASAP, so, naturally, some part of the functionality was considered insignificant and omitted for the time being.
+The missing functionality will be implemented upon request (submit an issue and/or PR).

 ### Syntax Specification

 When working on this parser, I tried to make it as close as possible